 Mark Ferrara, Chair, Government Committee

-Mark Ferrara is superintendent of the Greenville Area School District, which has 1,400 students and 194 employees.
+Mark Ferrara retired in 2018 as superintendent of the Greenville Area School District, which has 1,400 students and 194 employees.
 Mr. Ferrara launched “Pennsylvania Business Week, an experience for seniors.
 The A.C.E.S. of Erie named Mr. Ferrara “Educator of the Year 2014.”
 He previously held a similar position with the Sharpsville Area School District, was director of curriculum for the Neshannock School District, and was principal at George Junior Republic, Grove City.
 Board memberships include Joshua’s Haven, Penn State University Advisory Board, Greenville Rotary Club, Greenville Kiwanis Club, and George Junior Republic.
 Mr. Ferrara’s is certified to be a superintendent, assistant superintendent, elementary principal and secondary principal.